 - You'll need some staples like all purpose flour, salt, granulated sugar, and an egg.

-- Vegetable oil is key to a moist snacking cake.
-You can use vegetable, canola, or any other neutral oil.
+- Unsalted butter is key to a rich and moist snacking cake.

-- Room temperature cream cheese and unsalted butter make the creamiest lemon glaze.
+- Room temperature cream cheese makes the sweet, creamy lemon frosting.

 See recipe card below for a full list of ingredients and measurements.